Four heart valves control how blood flows in and out of your heart. The valves are like one-way doors that keep blood flowing in the right direction.

 Severe mitral regurgitation can cause heart failure, which may cause you to:

 Atrial fibrillation may cause:

-Doctors suspect mitral regurgitation by listening to your heart with a stethoscope.
-Doctors use echocardiography (an ultrasound of your heart) to find out how bad the leak is.
+Doctors suspect mitral stenosis by listening to your heart with a stethoscope.
+Doctors use echocardiography (an ultrasound of your heart) to find out how narrow the valve is.

 People with damaged or replaced valves sometimes need antibiotics to prevent heart valve infection, such as when they: